Nautilus is a file manager which provides a simple and integrated way to manage your files and applications, and you can use it to do the following:

 You can open an item like png files with many applications like gimp, F-spot or even firefox, and to choose the right application, right click on the file and choose open with:

-To Choose which application is used to open an item, and others of the same type.
+To Choose which application is used to open an item, and others of the same type.1.Select the file that you want to change.

 2.Choose File ▸ Properties.
 The properties window for the item is displayed.